-To support the CFO in the implementation of the strategy, and the effective identification, assessment and management of climaterelated risks and opportunities, we have established three working groups.
+To support the CFO in the implementation of the strategy, and the effective identification, assessment and management of climate-related risks and opportunities, we have established three working groups.
 Each working group is chaired by the CFO and meets twice a year.
-Our external climate advisers also attend these meetings to support the development of our strategy and the identification of emerging climaterelated risks.
+Our external climate advisers attend these meetings to support the development of our strategy and the identification of emerging climate-related risks and opportunities.

-Sustainability Working Group - comprises senior management from key business areas including, product development, operations, finance and supply chain.
+Sustainability Working Group - comprises senior management from key business areas, including product development, operations, finance and supply chain.
 They are responsible for the identification and management of climate-related matters within their area of the business and supporting the implementation of carbon reduction measures.

-Markets & Trends Group - comprises senior management from customer-facing roles representing individual business units (Kingfisher Lighting and DW Windsor) and key sales channels (Retail, Trade and Projects).
+Markets & Trends Working Group -

+comprises senior management from customer-facing roles representing individual business units (Kingfisher Lighting and DW Windsor) and key sales channels (Retail, Trade and Projects).
 The group is responsible for monitoring and providing feedback on changes in customer requirements around climate and wider ESG matters, as well as providing regular updates to customers on our climate strategy.
+Following the acquisition of D-Line, their Chief Operating Officer ("COO") has joined the group, and we look to include representatives from CMD and Sync Energy over the course of next year.